scfurl/henipipe/README.md

 1. Make a new output directory 'henipipe'.
 2. Go into that directory and make a runsheet pointing to the fastq folder i.e. the folder level above.  (at the command line, henipipe is cool with either relative or absolute pathnames; but as stated earlier, absolute pathnames are required for the runsheet.)
 3. Optionally you can only select directories of fastq files that contain in their name the string denoted using the -sf flag.
-4. After inspecting and completing the runsheet, run ALIGN, NORM, and SEACR.
+4. After inspecting and completing the runsheet, run ALIGN, NORM, SEACR, and AUC.
 5. Sit back have a cocktail.

 ```bash